=Revamped: November 7, 2015= My new notes are in bold

 "It sounds like Menzoberranzen," Drizzt said softly.

-"But I do not regret my decision."
+He shrugged.
+"But I still do not regret my decision."

 "Well, I guess I wouldn't either, if I were you."